basimkhajwal/TheZamboniChronicles/README.md

 - are we having a plot of some kind?(i will write if there is)
 - i would like to model some things
 - is it going to be sidescrolling? ==> Probably not, will work easier if is set background, and level design would be easier.
+    - I thought we could do, it won't be too difficult